sebsch1337/tripinary/README.md

 - Check / uncheck your to-do's
 - Get an overview of your upcoming destinations
 - Your data is stored in a cloud database
+- Shows random cover images from unsplash for every country / place

 ## Used Tech Stack